PCLC at University of California, San Francisco (UCSF)

 - All curriculum areas, including PCLC Pediatrics

-- Unique insight into a hospitalist-led palliative care consultation service
+- A unique look at a hospitalist-led palliative care consultation service

-- Access to assessment tools, protocol orders, and data collection instruments—including integration with the EHR
+- Assessment tools, protocol orders, and data collection instruments—including integration with the EHR

 - Expertise in building partnerships with community service organizations